MyFitnessPal vs NutraSafe — cost, free plan, and how each compares

 Pricing summary

 Both apps have a free option, so you can try each before paying.
-NutraSafe Pro at £3.99/month is the cheaper paid plan and stays monthly only.
+NutraSafe Pro at £3.99/month is the cheaper paid plan and is monthly or £34.99/year.
 MyFitnessPal Premium offers an annual commitment if you'd rather pay once a year.
 Price alone won't tell you which fits — it depends on whether the features each unlocks match what you want to track.

 What each app tracks